aerospike/aerospike-client-python/doc/client.rst

 .. object:: policy

-    A :class:`dict` of optional batch policies which are applicable to \
+    A :class:`dict` of optional batch policies, which are applicable to \
      :meth:`~aerospike.Client.get_many`, :meth:`~aerospike.Client.exists_many` \
      and :meth:`~aerospike.Client.select_many`.